Stachacl/firebase-chat/README.md

 # Firebase chat

-The chat app created with React, Firebase ( 30 days free trial).
+The chat app created with React, Firebase (Created in September, using 30 days free trial).

 Designed with  Tailwind CSS.

 ## Contents